flipperdevices/flipperzero-firmware/README.md

 # Flight Assault

-Flight Assault is a dynamic action game where players control a spacecraft engaged in combat against enemy ships approaching from different directions.
+Flight Assault is a dynamic action game for flipperzero where players control a spacecraft engaged in combat against enemy ships approaching from different directions.

 ## How to play